juju/docs/src/en/tutorial-02-example-charm.md

-Title: Hello World example charm development, part 2/2.
+Title: Hello World example charm development (Part 2/3).

 # What you will learn: